Oracy matters. Find out how the English-Speaking Union can support it in your school with our free webinars.

 A language-rich learning environment is vital – the quality of communication and the use of talk and language to develop thinking, knowledge and understanding is key to good classroom practice.
 Supporting teachers across their career to ensure these skills are part of their pedagogical repertoire is key, as is providing students with opportunities to develop and test these skills.

-Join the ESU this September in its free webinar series to find out how your school, teachers and students can engage in activities that support oracy: both within the classroom and beyond.
+Watch our free webinar series to find out how your school, teachers and students can engage in activities that support oracy: both within the classroom and beyond.
 Read on to see why schools across the UK work with the ESU, and how using its resources and competitions are key ways to enrich teaching and learning and to help students learn to and through talk.

 - Oracy is a springboard to academic and employment success and boosts social mobility